Germany 1923: Hyperinflation, Hitler's Putsch, and Democracy in Crisis

 About the author

-Ullrich Volker is a prize-winning historian and the author of Hitler: Ascent, 1889–1939, Hitler: Downfall, 1939–1945, and Eight Days in May: The Final Collapse of the Third Reich.
-He lives in Hamburg.
+Volker Ullrich is a German historian and the award-winning author of Eight Days in May: The Final Collapse of the Third Reich.
+He lives in Germany.

 Jefferson Chase has translated works by Thomas Mann and Wolfgang Schivelbusch, among others.
 He lives in Berlin.